 If “the project succeeds…the owners of frozen and nonfunctional buildings will be encouraged to give them a new life.
 The city will benefit.
 Such buildings will not be demolished anymore…”

-This space is open to the public, as is the nearby cafe/bar that serves some of the best coffee in Tbilisi alongside light meals.
+This space is open to the public, as is the nearby Fabrika Tbilisi Bar and Cafe that serves some of the best coffee in Tbilisi alongside light meals.

 Looking for something slightly different?
-Here are my top boutique hotels in Tbilisi.
+Here are more great boutique hostels in Tbilisi.

 High ceilings and natural light make the rooms feel larger than they actually are.
 The devil is in the details here too; I love the exterior wiring that runs on right angles to the bed and ends in some very cool industrial light switches.